gitlabhq/gitlabhq/doc/ci/environments.md

 #### Example configuration

-GitLab Runner exposes various [environment variables](variables/README.md) when a job runs and so you can use them as environment names.
+GitLab Runner exposes various [environment variables](variables/README.md) when a job runs, so you can use them as environment names.

-In the following example, a job will deploy to all branches except `master`:
+In the following example, the job will deploy to all branches except `master`:

 ```yaml
 deploy_review: